z267xu/ResearchCapsule/README.md

 > Read papers.
 Steal the good ideas.
 Leave the vibes in markdown.

-This repo is a **shared snack drawer for research notes** — quick, opinionated summaries of papers about A/B testing, AI (prompt engineering, LLM-as-judge, agents), ML, measurement, calibration, and whatever else made someone go *"wait… that actually helps."*
+This repo is a **shared snack drawer for research notes** — quick, opinionated summaries of papers about A/B testing, AI, ML, measurement, calibration, recommendation systems, and whatever else made someone go *"wait… that actually helps."*

 No gatekeeping.
 No minimum citation count.
 If a paper is useful, weird, or sparkly enough to remember next week, it belongs here.